undisbeliever/terrific-audio-driver/docs/bytecode-assembly-syntax.md

  * `disable_echo` - Disable echo on this channel.

  * `start_loop [loop_count]` - Start a loop block
-    * You can nest a maximum of 3 loops, including the loops in any subroutines that will be called.
     * The `loop_count` instruction is optional if the *loop_count* is set in `end_loop`.
  * `skip_last_loop` - All bytecode after `skip_last_loop` will be skipped on the last iteration of the loop.
  * `end_loop [loop_count]` - End the loop block